rbouckaert/Experimenter/README.md

 * run CoverageCalculator to summarise coverage of parameters

-Make sure to have the [Experimenter](https://github.com/rbouckaert/Experimenter) package installed.
+Make sure to have the [Experimenter](https://github.com/rbouckaert/Experimenter) package installed (details at the end).

 ## 1. Set up XML for desired model and sample from prior